Esmaeelpour/obsidian-checksorted/README.md

 ## Features

-A long note collects a graveyard of finished checkboxes.
-DoneZone clears them out of your way — finished tasks drop into a tidy archive at the bottom, and your active list stays short and readable.

 #### Move tasks where they belong

 Check a task and it slips into a **Completed** section at the foot of your note.
 Do it on demand from the command palette or ribbon, or turn on **auto-move** and watch each task leave the instant you tick it.
 Uncheck something by mistake?
 It quietly returns to your active list on its own.